MaterializeInc/terraform-provider-materialize/docs/resources/sink_kafka.md

 - `key` (List of String) An optional list of columns to use for the Kafka key.
 If unspecified, the Kafka key is left unset.
 - `key_not_enforced` (Boolean) Disable Materialize's validation of the key's uniqueness.
 - `ownership_role` (String) The owernship role of the object.
+- `partition_by` (String) A SQL expression used to partition the data in the Kafka sink.
+Can only be used with `ENVELOPE UPSERT`.
 - `region` (String) The region to use for the resource connection.
 If not set, the default region is used.
 - `schema_name` (String) The identifier for the sink schema in Materialize.
 Defaults to `public`.
 - `snapshot` (Boolean) Whether to emit the consolidated results of the query before the sink was created at the start of the sink.